 Invasive aquatic plant species known to occur within the aquatic plant communities of the Hudson River include Eurasian water milfoil (Myriophylum spicatum) and water chestnut (Trapa natans).
-These species may be present within the Hudson River at locations where pre-lay mattressing is proposed.
+These species may be present within the Hudson River at locations where cable installation is proposed.